 My mom once told me that the only thing that you should ever have to buy on credit is your home.
 That means that you need to spend within your means.
 Can you finance that 30k car?
 Yes.
 Should you?
 Maybe not.
 If you don’t have the money to pay for it outright, then you should think twice about financing it.
 (Sidebar: this doesn’t mean that you absolutely shouldn’t finance it.
 Building your credit up is really important, but more on that later.)

 You Don’t Have a Bank

 The idea that banks aren’t here for you is dated and simply untrue.
 Modern-day banks like Regions offer digital-first solutions, like Video Banking ATMs that allow their customers to chat with a Regions Video Banker with live two-way video – crazy right?
-I recently had the chance to visit the new Suwanee Regions branch.
-You can tell it is designed for busy families and professional individuals who need to get in and get out.
-Even though I’m not looking for a new bank right now, I was impressed with the layout — there are no tellers and long lines for their customers to stand-in.
-Instead, there are Regions Bankers who can help with opening accounts, accepting deposits, and 1-1 consulting.
+Modern-day banks are designed for busy families and professional individuals who need to get in and get out.

 Define Luxuries vs. Necessities